psu-efd/pyHMT2D/README.rst

    $ pytest -m pytest tests

-which will run all tests in the "test" directory.
+which will run all tests in the ''tests'' directory.
 The *pytest* configuration is in the ``pytest.ini'' file.
 Make sure the test is successful.

 Limitations
 -----------